 Though the pod has supposedly just murdered Poole, we apparently don't have the law of physics in force of equal and opposite reactions.
 Also, peculiarly, the pod and Poole actually cross paths here.
 They are coming from different sources and cross paths as they spin off at I guess something like a right angle to each other.
 And why is the pod hurtling like this in the first place?
 What happened back there that would make it careen off like this?

 And that their paths intersect each other at perhaps a right angle??
 That their paths intersect at all?

 If we return to shots 369 and 370, if we take seriously where shot 369 leaves off and where shot 370 begins and then has the pod rotate 90 degrees toward us, the pod isn't moving toward Poole at all.
 In the below still, the arrow shows more the direction in which it would be going, and perhaps even a little further right.
 In shots 380 and 281, Kubrick is very precise in his cutting with the rotation of the pod as Dave prepares to go out in it, so that where the rotation leaves off in 380 is where it picks up in 381.
 With shots 369 and 370 we are given the impression of the same occurring based on our assumption of HAL murdering Poole.

-As I stated above a difference between the Poole and Dave scenes is in the Dave scene the pod is rotating away when it shows the light and in the Poole scene the pod is rotating toward him.
+As I stated above a difference between the Poole and Dave scenes is in the Dave scene the pod is rotating away from the Discovery One when it shows the light and in the Poole scene the pod is rotating toward him.
 In both of these scenes we see a horizontal flip of Poole and Dave as they float toward the Discovery One.
 The horizontal flip/mirror imaging of Dave occurs after we've seen the rotation/light.
 The horizontal flip/mirror imaging of Poole occurs before and then at the same time we see the rotation/light.

 Another difference between Poole's walk and Dave's walk is that we don't have Poole shielding himself with the sun screen.